Our bodies are designed to strut, step lively and generally move about…

 Ladies, if you’re over 4o and you’d like to “let loose” without feeling judged or inhibited, join the “Let’s Dance!” group and find out just how much fun it is to hop, wobble, scoot, stomp, shuffle and more with like-minded friends.

-If you’ve never danced before, or are a seasoned dancer, being with a group of friends with the same goal of enjoying movement and learning will bring you a new outlook on the world of dance.
+If you have never danced before, or are a seasoned dancer, being with a group of friends with the same goal of enjoying movement and learning will bring you a new outlook on the world of dance.

 5-Minute Exercises Work!